wtvisser/OpenAPI-Demo/README.md

     end
 ```

-With a design-first approach means that this business and object model is created first, whose business logic is then implemented, after which the data model, storage and APIs are created:
+With a design-first approach the contract specification is created first, typically as part of the overall system design.
+Afterwards the object model, business logic, client logic, and data storage can be implemented in parallel:

 ```mermaid
 block-beta